Astronomaly: Personalised Active Anomaly Detection in Astronomical Data: A new approach to active learning

 $U$ will only be known for a small percentage of the data: the few objects that the user has labelled.
 These will primarily be objects ranked as highly anomalous according to the machine learning algorithm.
 To estimate $U$ for the remainder of the dataset, we train a random forest \citep{breiman2001} regression algorithm, with \verb!n_estimators! set to 100.

 We quantify the uncertainty of the regression estimate of $U$ by introducing the distance penalty term, $\delta$, above given by:

-In Equation \ref{eq:distance_penalty}, $d$ is the Euclidean distance, in feature space, of the object in question to its nearest human-labelled neighbour. $d_0$ is the mean distance to a labelled neighbour in the dataset and $\alpha$ is a tuning parameter of order one that allows the determination of how much weight should be placed on the underlying anomaly detection algorithm versus the predicted user scores.
-For this paper, $\alpha$ has been set to one. $d$ can be computationally expensive to compute and we make use of a KDTree \citep{maneewongvatana1999} implemented in \verb!scipy! \citep{virtanen2020} which is extremely efficient.
+In Equation \ref{eq:distance_penalty}, $d$ is the Euclidean distance, in feature space, of the object in question to its nearest human-labelled neighbour. $d_0$ is the mean distance to a labelled neighbour in the dataset and $\alpha$ is a tuning parameter of order one that allows the determination of how much weight should be placed on the underlying anomaly detection algorithm versus the predicted user scores. \ml{An exponential is chosen here to rapidly suppress the score in regions of parameter space with few labels, but other functions could be explored.} For this paper, $\alpha$ has been set to one. $d$ can be computationally expensive to compute and we make use of a KDTree \citep{maneewongvatana1999} implemented in \verb!scipy! \citep{virtanen2020} which is extremely efficient.
 An alternative would be to estimate the uncertainty in the regression directly, e.g. through the use of Bayesian regression or optimisation.
 The end result would be similar.